neondatabase/website/content/postgresql/postgresql-tutorial/postgresql-where.md

 The `condition` is a boolean expression that evaluates to true, false, or unknown.

 The query returns only rows that satisfy the `condition` in the `WHERE` clause.
-In other words, the query will include only rows that cause the `condition` evaluates to true in the result set.
+In other words, the query will include only rows that cause the `condition` to evaluate to true in the result set.

 PostgreSQL evaluates the `WHERE` clause after the `FROM` clause but before the `SELECT` and `ORDER BY` clause: